 Mobile Geofencing

-According to the definition, Mobile Geofencing is a location-based marketing technique that uses a user’s GPS, Wi-Fi, and cellular data to target them with personalized notifications, offers, emails, etc. based on their location.
-They use the location data to create virtual boundaries, known as geofences around specific areas with a ‘point of interest’ as its focus – like a retail store, a coffee shop, an event venue, etc.
+According to the definition, Mobile Geofencing is a location-based marketing technique that uses a user’s GPS, Wi-Fi, and cellular data to target them with personalized notifications, offers, emails, and other marketing messages based on their location.
+Solutions like Apptrove help marketers measure, optimize, and attribute location-driven campaigns alongside broader app marketing efforts.
+Businesses use location data to create virtual boundaries, known as geofences, around specific areas with a ‘point of interest’ as their focus, such as a retail store, coffee shop, or event venue.t venue, etc.

 When a mobile user enters the virtual boundary or the geofence, it triggers pre-defined actions or notifications.
 For example, Starbucks, a leading coffee house chain, targets its customers with personalized offers to walk into their stores when the latter are in their geofence.